 There’s no place to store the pen, well not exactly, there is a little sticky backed loop that you could attach to the keyboard or tablet, but I’m not doing that for aesthetic reasons.
 Removing the keyboard from the tablet requires more pull than I expected, it uses a magnetic strip and contacts to hold the keyboard to the tablet.
 Not sure how long it’ll last, not showing any signs of wear and tear yet though.

 Also, I upgraded my desktop from Windows 7 to 10, it seemed to go smoothly but services were pegging my hard drive, Windows Defender wouldn’t start and as I looked deeper I found General Disarray.
 So I backed up everything and did a fresh install.
 Worked smoothly, got rid of the HP bloatware, and the updated system found my Bluetooth keyboard (Quirkywriter), mouse (MX Master) and headphones right off.
 The updated Bluetooth also meant I didn’t need the dongles I had been using for the mouse and keyboard: freed up 2 USB ports.
 A few hours of loading up software and cleaning up my documents and music folder and the system is smooth and stable.
 Except for the HP external hard drive with the Simplesave software.
 Ran the executable.
 Noticed I could no longer delete a folder if it had any subfolders.
-Checked the website and they do not offer support any longer, so I and no uninstall in Programs and Features.
+Checked the website and they do not offer support any longer, so I checked, and no uninstall in Programs and Features.
 So I deleted the software, cleaned it out of the registry and formatted the drive.
 That done I did a back up of my files to the external and everything’s good.

 Photoshop 7 installs and runs, but won’t save to Terabyte drives so I save to a USB stick then transfer to my pictures folder.